 A burden becomes too heavy to carry at times.

-It is at those moments that you long for someone who has passed through such trouble to come and be with you.
+It is at those moments that you look for someone who has passed through such trouble to come and be with you.
 Perhaps speak an encouraging word.
 For only those who have experienced what you are going through can offer any help.

-It is at this point that our burden-bearer stands at life’s difficult hours and crossroads.
+It is at this point our burden-bearer stands at life’s difficult hours and crossroads.
 The man who “was despised and rejected by men, a man of sorrows, and familiar with suffering!”1

 Not only does he understand pain and grief, he knows what it is to weep.
 He knows what it is to carry the greatest burden of mankind—the burden of sin and its accompanying guilt and shame.